isomerpages/ogp-scamshield-suite/_i-want-protection-from-scams/Stay safe with ScamShield/Call our helpline.md

 <summary>Can the ScamShield Helpline make a police report for me?</summary>
 <div data-type="detailsContent" class="isomer-details-content">
 <p>No, the ScamShield helpline cannot make police reports.
 If you need to
-file a police report, you can do file it online at <a href="https://eservices1.police.gov.sg/phub/eservices/landingpage/police-report" rel="noopener noreferrer nofollow" target="_blank">https://eservices1.police.gov.sg/phub/eservices/landingpage/police-report</a>.</p>
+file a police report, you can do it online at <a href="https://eservices1.police.gov.sg/phub/eservices/landingpage/police-report" rel="noopener noreferrer nofollow" target="_blank">https://eservices1.police.gov.sg/phub/eservices/landingpage/police-report</a>.</p>
 </div>
 </details>
 <details class="isomer-details">